 And then there’s Mark Douglas-Home’s The Sea Detective.
 This novel introduces readers to Edinburgh Ph.D. candidate Caladh ‘Cal’ McGill.
 He is an oceanographer and an expert in wave patterns, and wants to use those skills for personal as well as professional goals.
 He’s hoping to find out the truth about his grandfather Uilliam, who disappeared during a fishing trip years earlier.
 With his own expertise, as well as help from other oceanographers, he eventually finds out the truth.
 He also uses his knowledge in another case.
 Basanti and her friend Preeti were taken from their homes in India to Scotland as a part of the international sex trade.
 There, they were separated.
 Basanti has managed to escape the people who held her, but she hasn’t been able to find Preeti.
 Her search leads her to McGill, who is able to use what she remembers to find out what happened to Preeti and to go after the people who involved in Scotland’s human trafficking trade.

 As you can see, natural science is a big part of crime fiction.
 I think Arthur Conan Doyle and his creation Sherlock Holmes would approve…

-*NOTE: The title of this post is a line from the Who’s 1921.
+*NOTE: The title of this post is a line from They Might Be Giants’ Science is Real.